easifem/easifem.github.io/docs/guides/getting-started/macosx.md

 <span class="badge badge--info"> For fish shell </span>

-It is recommended that you read (and follow) the steps given below to quickly install `easifem`.
-However, due to any reason, if you do not want to read the instruction given below, then just copy and paste the command given below.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" && \
 brew update && brew upgrade && \